orstewar/ist346-content/labs/G.md

 ## uri

-The `uri` algorithm selects an instance based on a hash of the uri (Uniform Resource Indicator).
-This algorithm differs from the `leastconn` or `roundrobin`, in that a given uri will always map to the same instance.
+The `uri` algorithm selects an instance based on a hash of the Uri (Uniform Resource Indicator).
+This algorithm differs from the `leastconn` or `roundrobin`, in that a given Uri will always map to the same instance.
 Let's see a demo

 1. First bring down your existing environment, type:
 `PS ist346-labs\lab-G> docker-compose down`